 Let your child get the relief they need.
 Your child can use their asthma medicine in school if you submit an Asthma Medication Administration Form (Asthma MAF).
 Daily use of a controller medicine in school can improve asthma control.
 Also, students with an Asthma MAF on file are less likely to need to visit the emergency room.

-After turning in your child's Asthma MAF, they will receive:
+After turning in your child's Asthma MAF, your child will receive:

-- Training on Taking Medicine.
-Your school nurse will watch your child when theyis taking asthma medicine.
+- Training on taking medicine.
+Your school nurse will watch your child when they are taking asthma medicine.
 If your school nurse notices that your child is using the inhaler and spacer incorrectly, the nurse will correct your child’s usage and teach him or her better methods.

 Once your school nurse knows your child has asthma, they will keep track of your child’s asthma symptoms.
-The nurse will let you know if your child visits the medical room, and if theythinks your child’s asthma is getting worse.
+The nurse will let you know if your child visits the medical room, and if they think your child’s asthma is getting worse.

 If your child is struggling with his or her asthma at school, the Office of School Health’s medical team may reach out.
 They will work with you and your child’s medical provider to create a better treatment plan to help your child feel healthier.

 Asthma Case Management